 - There are some areas across the city that are taking longer than others and our schedule has been updated to reflect this.
 We will also return to complete any outstanding work.

 - If you have overhanging trees or hedges which are affecting access to the street light at the top of the lamppost or the access door at the bottom, please cut these back to allow electricians unhindered access to complete the light replacement.
 Find out how to deal with trees.

 About the project

 Many of Edinburgh's street lights are no longer made and can no longer be maintained.
 We are upgrading our street lights to be more energy efficient which

 - give off a clearer light

 - can make our streets feel safer.

-We will start changing the street lights in June 2018 and will finish in May 2021.
+We started changing the street lights in October 2018 and will finish in May 2021.
 It will take around 15 minutes to replace each lantern and since we aren't generally replacing the street lighting column we don't expect to cause any disruption to people.

-We are going to carry out routine safety and electrical checks on street lighting at the same time therefore we may need to do a small amount of extra work in some streets.
+We are going to carry out routine safety and electrical checks on street lighting at the same time so we may need to do a little extra work in some streets.

 We are putting in a new street lighting control system which means we will be able to identify faulty lights quickly and without people needing to report them.